singlecla/singlecla/cla.md

 ### Awareness

-I am aware of legal rules, like ["work made for hire"](https://en.wikipedia.org/wiki/Work_for_hire) rules, that can give employers and clients ownership of copyrights and patents in my work.
-I am also aware that legal agreements I make [can transfer ownership of copyrights and patents in my work to others](https://en.wikipedia.org/wiki/Assignment_(law)), such as companies and other organizations that I found, work for, or sell my work to.
-I am aware that due to rules and agreements like these, I may not have the legal rights to license copyrights or patents in work I myself create.
+I am aware of legal rules, like ["work made for hire"](https://en.wikipedia.org/wiki/Work_for_hire) rules, that can give employers and clients ownership of intellectual property rights in my work.
+I am also aware that legal agreements I make [can transfer ownership of intellectual property rights in my work to others](https://en.wikipedia.org/wiki/Assignment_(law)), such as companies and other organizations that I found, work for, or sell my work to.
+I am aware that due to rules and agreements like these, I may not have the legal rights to license intellectual property rights in work I myself create.

 ### Permission

-When I offer a contribution with permission from an organization or another person that might have the legal rights to license copyrights or patents in it, I promise to mention all the following in comments to my pull request:
+When I offer a contribution with permission from an organization or another person that might have the legal rights to license intellectual property rights in it, I promise to mention all the following in comments to my pull request:

-1.  the fact that an organization or another person might have the legal rights to license copyrights or patents in my contribution
+1.  the fact that an organization or another person might have the legal rights to license intellectual property rights in my contribution

 2.  the name of the person or organization that might have those legal rights